top of page

 Video by Michaela Parker and Ellen Graves

 Unfortunately, many of us set goals or resolutions that are not attainable, and we find ourselves setting the same goals year after year with no success.
-To be able to achieve your goals and make your resolutions a reality, your goals need to be realistic.
-These goals also need to be measurable so you can see your small wins as you make your way to your overall goal.
+To achieve your goals and make your resolutions a reality, your goals need to be realistic and measurable so you can see the small wins as you make your way to your overall goal.

 Try breaking big goals into smaller ones.
 And be specific and realistic about what you are trying to accomplish.
 For example, if your resolution is to eat healthier, you could set a goal to add three servings of fruit to your diet each week of January.
 Or you could swap one soda per day with water.
 These small steps can help you feel accomplished and willing to set more goals.

-• Think about what you can add to your plate, such as more vegetables, fruit, whole grains, and lean meat, rather than focusing on cutting out whole food groups.
-Think about moderation.
+Think about what you can add to your plate, such as more vegetables, fruit, whole grains, and lean meat, rather than cutting out whole food groups.
+Moderation is key!

 Your health is more than a number on a scale.
 Keep track of your progress, focus on consistency, and remain patient.
 Success doesn’t happen overnight.